 A: The district’s COVID-19 Coordinator is Superintendent Dr. James Niedermeier.
 Parents/guardians can contact him at firstname.lastname@example.org, or (518) 895-2279, ext.
 241.

 Q. Are masks required?

 A: Yes.
-Masks will be required for students in grades 2-12 and staff at all times.
+Masks will be required for students in grades 2-12 and staff at all times while inside school buildings and on school buses.
 Students in grades K-1 are encouraged to wear masks at all times, but are only required to do so when unable to socially distance.
+Effective June 7, 2021, face masks are not required to be worn outdoors on school grounds, including during outdoor school sports.
+(See NYS Department of Health’s “Interim Guidance for In-Person Instruction at Pre-K to Grade 12 Schools.”)
 For more information, please see the face coverings section of our plan.

 Q. What is an acceptable face covering?